UPDATED & APPROVED 11.6.2023

 Complaints

 You may file a complaint concerning any alleged violation of the terms of these Compliance Committee and procedures to the Compliance Committee.
-Such complaints must be filed in writing and received at Local 122’s office within 10 days of the date of the alleged violation.
+Such complaints must be filed in writing and received at Local 122’s office within ten (10) days of the date of the alleged violation.
 The written complaint must clearly and specifically describe the subject matter including the sections of this agreement alleged to have been violated, all parties involved, witnesses and the remedy desired.
 The Compliance Committee shall hold a hearing within forty-five days (45) of receipt of the complaint, except for extenuating circumstances.
 If you fail to appear at the hearing, the committee shall have your complaint dismissed.
 The Compliance Committee shall make a determination as to the merits of the complaint and determine an appropriate remedy in cases where a remedy is warranted.
 The decision of the Compliance Committee shall be final and binding on all parties.